Xyene/sphere2cube/README.rst

                             rotation in degrees to apply before rendering cube faces (z is up)
       -F <angle>, --fov <angle>
-                            Field of View of camera used for rendering cube faces.

-      -p <pattern>, --path <pattern>
+                            field of view of camera used for rendering cube faces -p <pattern>, --path <pattern>
                             filename pattern for rendered faces: default is "face_%n_%r", where %n is replaced by the face number